flit/argon-rtos/README.md

 - Keil MDK (armcc)
 - GNU Tools for ARM Embedded Processors (gcc)

+Language requirements:
+- C99
+- C++98

 ### Overview

 Argon is designed to be a very clean RTOS kernel with a C++ API.
 It also has a C API upon which the C++ API is built.
 The code is quite readable and maintainable, and is well commented and documented.

-The core resources provided by Argon are:
+The kernel objects provided by Argon are:

 - Thread
 - Semaphore